shelleywong/CSCI211-Course-Materials/Programs/README.md

 # Programming Assignments

 Over the course of the semester, there will be 7 programming assignments.
 All programs must be completed individually.
 Each assignment contains program-specific requirements.
 All assignments should follow the General Requirements listed below.
 You may be asked to explain your code to the instructor or a lab assistant during lab time or office hours, and if you are unable to adequately do so, a percentage may be taken off your grade for that assignment.
-Programming assignments must be turned in to [Turnin](https://turnin.ecst.csuchico.edu/) by the due date (check Turnin or Canvas to confirm).
+Programming assignments must be turned in to [INGInious](https://inginious.csuchico.edu/) by the due date (check INGInious or Canvas to confirm).

 * [Program 1: Chart](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/Programs/program01.md)
 * [Program 2: Video Rating System](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/Programs/program02.md)